pokgak/pokgak.github.io/content/articles/steampipe-duckdb-flow-logs.md

 This will look for your AWS credentials based on the standard AWS credentials file location.
 If you have multiple profiles in your credentials file, you can specify which profile to use by passing the profile name as an argument to the `load_aws_credentials` function.

 Now it's time to load our VPC flow logs from S3 into a table in DuckDB.
 You can replace the `year/month/day/hour` with the actual date and hour of the flow logs that you want to load or use `*` for any or all of them to load all the flow logs.
+I'll be loading all the flow log records into a table `flow_logs` in DuckDB.

 This might take a while since DuckDB will have to download the Parquet files from S3 and load them into memory.
 It took several minutes to finish loading in my case.

 ```
 > CREATE TABLE flow_logs AS SELECT * from read_parquet('s3://vpc-flow-logs-bucket/AWSLogs/<aws-account-id>/vpcflowlogs/<region>/<year>/<month>/<day>/<hour>/*.parquet')